MuhammadMoeezKhan/Our-Pizzeria/README.md

 # Our-Pizzeria

+##### Opening up a new food chain?
+This app is for you!
+(Reach out to me as well, count me in!!)
-##### Created a demo application for companies delving in the food industry!
+Created a demo application for companies delving in the food industry!

 The user can order an item from the presednted Menu, that contains each item's:
 - Name
 - Description
 - Price
 - Rating

 The Menu list is completely dynamic, the company's manager needs to directly add the name, description, ratnig, and price for the code to automatically update the menu.
-This is done using an Android List View, Custom Adapters, Android Convert Views, and the Base Adapter interface!

-Opening up a new food chain?
-This app is for you!
-(Reach out to me as well, I too am interested!!)
+This is done using:
+- Android List View
+- Custom Adapters
+- Android Convert Views
+- Base Adapter interface!

 <br>